FCKTHISCODE/GBhomework/index.md

 # Git Commands Tutorial**

-###### Git is a DevOps tool used for source code management.
-It is a free and open-source version control system used to handle small to very large projects efficiently.
-Git is used to tracking changes in the source code, enabling multiple developers to work together on non-linear development.
+###### Control System: This basically means that Git is a content tracker.
+So Git can be used to store content — it is mostly used to store code due to the other features it provides.

 ## Start new repository